-And when the brown stuff hits the fan, the ‘push through it’ mindset could actually be detrimental to your end results.
+And when the brown stuff hits the fan, the ‘push through it’ mindset could actually be detrimental to your end results and health.

-Sometimes the post powerful, effective and beneficial thing you can do to move forward is to take a step back.
+Sometimes the most powerful, effective and beneficial thing you can do to move forward is to take a step back.

 But it feels counter intuitive, doesn’t it?

-There you are, up to your neck in it – juggling your life and business to Olympic standards!
+There you are, up to your neck in it – juggling your life and work to Olympic standards!
 Why on earth would you take a step back?

 And what does taking a step back mean anyway?